ignite/cli/docs/docs/02-guide/06-ibc.md

 ```

 A new directory with the code for an IBC module is created in `planet/x/blog`.
-Modules scaffolded with the `--ibc` flag include all the necesary logic for IBC to work.
+Modules scaffolded with the `--ibc` flag include all the necessary logic for IBC to work.

 3. **Generate CRUD Actions:**